mcorino/wxRuby3/README.md

 improving code quality, adding new classes and new language features.
-In 2022 I finally found the time and the inspiration to pick up this project with the idea of reviving it to build some applications I had in mind. wxRuby 3 has intents to provide Ruby interfaces for all relevant (!) wxWidget classes of the latest version 3.2 and beyond.
+In 2022 I finally found the time and the inspiration to pick up this project with the idea of reviving it to build some applications I had in mind. wxRuby 3 intents to provide Ruby interfaces for all relevant (!) wxWidget classes of the latest version 3.2 and beyond.
 Building on the experiences of the previous wxRuby (2) developments as well as the wxPython Phoenix project it is expected to provide a better and more